l3uddz/traktarr/README.md

   - `ignore` (i.e. `["ignore"]`) Add movies from any country, including ones with no country specified.

-    - No other list item should be present.

 `allowed_languages` - Only add movies with these languages.
 Listed as two-letter language codes.

 - Languages are in [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) format (e.g. `ja` for Japanese.)